 Meth Comedown: Tips to Faster Recovery

-Methamphetamine, or meth, is highly addictive stimulant drug that can cause an intense burst of euphoria while making a person feel more energized, focused, and awake.
+Meth, or methamphetamine, is a highly addictive stimulant drug that can cause an intense burst of euphoria while making a person feel more energized, focused, and awake.
 The rush of pleasure caused by meth use is caused by a flood of dopamine in the brain.
 Dopamine is a neurotransmitter, which is one of the brain’s chemical messengers, that is involved with emotional regulation and the reward pathway.
 High levels of dopamine make a person feel good.
 Meth also interacts with the central nervous system, raising heart rate, blood pressure, respiration, and body temperature.

 Meth interferes with decision-making and clear thinking abilities, which can lead to lowered inhibitions and more risk-taking behaviors.
 Aggression and violent outbursts are also potentially side effects of meth abuse.
 Paranoia, hallucinations, and psychosis may occur with chronic meth use as well.